 If you prefer to make a general list, you could add descriptions like: “I’d like a pair of non-leather running shoes.”

-At work, talk to the person in charge of purchasing gifts for the office
+Talk to the person in charge of purchasing gifts at your office

 If you know your boss usually gives out smoked sausages or gift certificates to the steakhouse, let them know that you are vegan and to keep you off the list.
 Or suggest a fruit basket or movie theatre gift certificate instead.